funilrys/PyFunceble/docs/api/file_generation.rst

     # We start the producer process.
     producer_proc = ProducerProcessesManager()
-    # We send our feeding signal to inform all workers that we are the only one
-    # allowed to feed it.
-    producer_proc.send_feeding_signal(worker_name="main")
     # We start the process manager now that we are ready.
     producer_proc.start()